 Search for a metric to plot:

-Change Intelligence works best when it can focus on a single service and its dependencies.
-To narrow your search to metrics emitted from a specific service, click Filter to service and select the service name from the dropdown.
+Cloud Observability’s correlation feature works best when it focuses on one service and its dependencies.
+To search metrics from one service, click Filter to service and select the service’s name.

-When you select a metric, Lightstep expands the query builder and begins to chart the metric.
+When you select a metric, Cloud Observability expands the query builder and begins to chart the metric.

 Filter the data: